 While I personally have not experienced these display issues, I have been experiencing an odd pop/click sound when opening up the Google Pixel Fold to use the inner display.
 The sound has been persistent, though it seems to disappear after I’ve opened up the Pixel Fold in quick succession.
 Regardless, I’ve sent that unit back to Google for them to investigate, and I’m now using a replacement Pixel Fold in its place.
 Should the popping happen again — or if any new issues come up — I’ll be sure to update the review and let you know what’s going on.

-On the software front, you get Android 13 out of the box.
+On the software front, you get Android 13 out of the box (now upgraded to Android 14).
 While Google has not specified exactly how many software upgrades the Pixel Fold will be getting, we assume it will be the same three software version upgrades and five years of security updates as the rest of the current Pixel lineup.

-It is important to note that some of the key features of the Pixel Fold that Google showed off during the Google I/O 2023 keynote will not actually be available until Android 14 becomes available.
+It is important to note that some of the key features of the Pixel Fold that Google showed off during the Google I/O 2023 keynote will not actually be available until you get Android 14.
 This primarily involves the dual-screen interpreter mode, which lets people use both the inner and outer screens to translate a live conversation.